jerryhgladinet/docs/deploy/source/chapter02.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

     The storage component is the persistent storage location for files and folders.
 There are two different types of storage services.
-One is managed by CentreStack, such as the default storage for the cluster and the default storage for tenants.
-The other is imported storage, for example, having existing file server network shares that aren't managed by CentreStack but can be imported into CentreStack for remote and mobile access.
+One is managed by |prodname|, such as the default storage for the cluster and the default storage for tenants.
+The other is imported storage, for example, having existing file server network shares that aren't managed by |prodname| but can be imported into |prodname| for remote and mobile access.